-Grant & Eisenhofer attorneys, including director Kimberly Evans and noted civil rights attorney Joshua Dubin, of counsel at G&E, along with co-counsel David Rudolph, a renowned civil rights lawyer, successfully defeated a motion to dismiss in Aguirre-Jarquin v.
+Grant & Eisenhofer attorneys, including principal Kimberly Evans and noted civil rights attorney Joshua Dubin, of counsel at G&E, along with co-counsel David Rudolph, a renowned civil rights lawyer, successfully defeated a motion to dismiss in Aguirre-Jarquin v.
 Seminole County et al (USDC FL-MD 20-0025).
 The wrongful conviction and imprisonment lawsuit alleges a number of Section 1983 constitutional violations, as well as violations of state law.

 The decision will allow G&E and its co-counsel to continue pursuing claims on behalf of the plaintiff, Clemente Aguirre-Jarquin, who was wrongfully convicted of a double murder he did not commit.
 As a result, he spent 14 years in prison with ten of those years on death row.

 Mr. Aguirre’s lawsuit alleges that the murder investigation was woefully deficient and failed to meet constitutional standards.
 His alibi was never properly explored, evidence implicating other potential suspects was ignored, and blood samples taken from the murder scene were never tested—which, had they been, would have revealed the presence of blood from the victims’ daughter and granddaughter, a woman with a well-known history of violence and mental illness and who made numerous confessions to the double murders in the years that followed.